y-nk/encre/CONTRIBUTE.md

 2. `./router/index.js`: add your feature to the routing system ; hence the router in 1.

 3. `./bin/build`: because routes can be dynamic, we can't list all url in advance and so we need to manually call for the rendering of a certain page.

+> I actually start to wonder if morphing into a "plugin architecture" by proposing that a module should expose methods such as: `register(app: ExpressRouter)` and `routes(): string[]` would help making step 2. and 3. automated.

 ## Testing